yabwe/medium-editor/README.md

 4. Update the documentation to reflect your changes if they add or changes current functionality.
 5. Commit your changes (`git commit -am 'Added some feature'`) **without files from the _dist_ directory**.
 6. Push to the branch (`git push origin my-new-feature`)
-7. Create new Pull Request
+7. Create a new Pull Request

 ### Code Consistency